 \begin{lem} If $X$ is a curve, then a locally free sheaf $E$ of rank $r$ is semistable if, and only if, it is $k-$homogeneous for all (or for any) $k\in\{1,\ldots,r-1\}$.\end{lem} \begin{proof} Up to a rational twist, one can assume that $\deg E=0$.
 If $E$ is semistable of degree $0$, then by Lemma \ref{pf:ss}, $\Eff^k(\bP(E))$ is spanned by $\xi^k$ and $\xi^{k-1}f$ for all $k\in\{1,\ldots,r-1\}$.
 Since $\xi^r=0$, it follows that $\chi:=a\xi^k+b\xi^{k-1}f$ is nef if, and only if, This shows $\Neff^k(\bP(E))=\Eff^k(\bP(E))$ for all $k$.
 Assume now that $E$ is unstable.
 Then Theorem \ref{p:t}, as illustrated in Figure \ref{Fig2}, proves that $\nu^{(k)}$ is negative for all $k\in\{1,\ldots,r-1\}$.
 Because $\deg E=0$, $\Nef^k(\bP(E))=\left\langle \xi^k-\nu_{k}\xi^{k-1}f,\ \xi^{k-1}f\right\rangle$.
 In particular, $\xi^k$ is effective but not nef and $E$ is not $k-$homogeneous for all $k\in\{1,\ldots,r-1\}$.\end{proof}

 The question is what happens if $X$ is of arbitrary dimension?
 More precisely, we prove:

-\begin{prop} Assume that $E$ is slope unstable.
-Then there exists $k$ such that $E$ is not $k-$homogeneous.\end{prop} \begin{proof} We have to find some $k$ and two pseudo-effective cycles of codimension $k$ and dimension $k$ respectively on $\mathbb P(E)$ whose intersection is negative.
-The idea is to use the Mehta-Ramanathan theorem (see \cite{Mehta}) to restrict to the curve case, where we use Theorem \ref{p:t} to produce a $k-$dimensional pseudo-effective and not nef cycle whose pushforward to $\bP(E)$ we show enjoys the same properties.
+\begin{prop} Assume that $E$ is slope--unstable with respect to $H$.
+Then there exists $k$ such that $E$ is not $k-$homogeneous.\end{prop} \begin{proof} We have to find some $k$ and two pseudoeffective cycles of codimension $k$ and dimension $k$ respectively on $\mathbb P(E)$ whose intersection is negative.
+The idea is to use the Mehta--Ramanathan theorem (see \cite{Mehta}) to restrict to the curve case, where we use Theorem \ref{p:t} to produce a $k-$dimensional pseudoeffective and not nef cycle whose pushforward to $\bP(E)$ we show enjoys the same properties.